jennacohen/data-viz/README.md

-# 🐢 UMD Data Visualizations
+# 🐢 Paycheck Protection Program: Data Analysis

 Here you'll find a collection of data visualizations I made during my time at the University of Maryland for class, work, and personal practice.

-*Note: All visualizations were made for the purpose of data exploration.*
+_Note: All visualizations were made for the purpose of data exploration._

 ## Paycheck Protection Program (PPP) Loans: Kabbage, Inc. Online Lender

 ##### 🗺: R, Tidyverse, Datawrapper

 <a href="https://datawrapper.dwcdn.net/JM1yu/1/">